 We often get questions, from both new and long-term members, on how to get the most from their listings.
 While each listing will have its’ own unique characteristics, there are a few basics to follow that will definitely get your listing noticed.
-This article is particularly geared for the owner preparing a listing to be rented or for a home swap.
+This article is particularly geared for the owner preparing a home listing to be rented or for a home swap.

 1. Use Great Pictures

 First and foremost, have great pictures.
 Choose your “featured” picture carefully as that will be the first picture seen in a search by prospective tenants.
 Generally, a photo of your favorite part of your home will do well.
 SabbaticalHomes.com allows up to 10 photos per listing so make the most of them.

 Be sure to show the kitchen and bath(s), all bedrooms, and the living room.
 If you have a yard or patio, include this in your photo array.
 Whatever you would be looking for in a temporary home, chances are, so will your tenants.

 2. Write an Interesting Introduction